Kingdom of Afghanistan: History

 On 27 September 1934, during the reign of Zahir Shah, the Kingdom of Afghanistan joined the League of Nations.
 During World War II, Afghanistan remained neutral and pursued a diplomatic policy of non-alignment.
 Though being neutral in World War II, Afghanistan had relations with Nazi Germany, but that was severed after the Anglo-Soviet invasion of Iran.

 Afghanistan was admitted into the United Nations on 29 August 1946.
 In 1947, Afghanistan was the only United Nations member to vote against admitting Pakistan into the United Nations.
-This was mostly done because of Kingdom's call for Pashtunistan.
+This was mostly done because of the Kingdom's call for Pashtunistan.
 Nikita Khrushchev visited the capital of Kabul and endorsed the Afghan claims to Pashtunistan in 1955.
+Five years earlier, in 1950, Afghanistan signed friendship contracts with India and Lebanon, established political contacts with Syria and recognised the People's Republic of China.
+Efforts were additionally made to settle Afghan-Iranian disputes over the Helmand River, which are still ongoing between the regimes of the Islamic Emirate of Afghanistan and the Islamic Republic of Iran.
 Afghanistan also became a member of the Non-Aligned Movement in 1961.
 Daoud Khan, Prime Minister of Afghanistan at the time, worked hard for the development of modern industries, and education in the country.
-In July 1973, Daoud Khan staged a bloodless coup d'état while Zahir Shah was not in the country.
+In July 1973, Daoud Khan staged a bloodless coup d'état while Zahir Shah was abroad convalescing from medical treatment.
 The next month, Zahir Shah abdicated, hoping to avoid a civil war, which officially marked the end of the Kingdom of Afghanistan and the beginning of the Republic.